-9Although both scenarios give reasonable results, the low belief scenario returns values closer to the actual ones, being more data-driven, as expected.
+&lt;sup>7 Although both scenarios give reasonable results, the low belief scenario returns values closer to the actual ones, being more data-driven, as expected.

-Figure 1: Comparison of the marginal distributions of X and Y. In green we show the prior distribution, the Kaplan-Meier estimators in red, the B-RUP solution in blue and the original distribution in black.
-All distributions are conditioned on the minimum value of the uncensored observations.
-For this sample those were $X{min} = 34$ and $Y{min} = 39$.
+Fig. 3.
+Contour plot comparing the analytical distribution with the one obtained through the B-RUP model for the low (a) and high (b) belief scenarios.
+All distributions are conditioned on the minimum value of the uncensored observations: $X{min} = 34$ and $Y{min} = 39$ .